 Financial services firms are undergoing massive digital disruption, and are modernizing their applications to provide superior customer experience, better decision-making, and improved resilience.
-Redis Enterprise provides the modern data models required to successfully deliver real-time financial services and comply with Open Banking requirements, while enabling organizations to remain secure and compliant.
+Redis Enterprise provides the modern data platform required to successfully deliver real-time financial services, mobile banking, and comply with Open Banking requirements, while enabling organizations to remain secure and compliant.

 Every facet of the finance industry is being digitized—internet giants and fintech startups have disrupted traditional financial institutions with technology platforms that deliver more responsive and customer-focused financial services.